 As a matter of fact, individuals with diabetes have an elevated risk for atherosclerosis, and that might lead to heart attacks, strokes, heart disease, etc.

 According to this study antioxidants in pomegranate juice might be beneficial in lowering the heart risk related to diabetes.

 One study tested participants three hours after they had 1.5 ml of pomegranate juice per kilogram of their body weight.
 These participants had a notable drop in fasting blood sugar levels.

 This exotic fruit comes with many health benefits, especially for people with diabetes.
 People with diabetes are always told to avoid fruits because of their content which contains sugar.
-But in general, the fruits are essential for the maintenance of the body and the overall health.
+But in general, fruits are essential for the maintenance of the body and overall health.

 However, just like with everything else, moderation is the key.
 You need to consume 1 cup of juice or 1 pomegranate on a daily basis.
 If you decide to drink juice, you need to make sure that you will prepare it yourself, because fresh is the best.